Codebrahma/codebrahma.github.io/_posts/2014-09-07-Rails-Il18n-and-passing-messages-to-javascript.markdown

 handle: "nithinkrishh"
 ---

-Internationalization is the process of abstracting all strings out of you application.
+Internationalization is the process of abstracting all strings out of your application.
 Rails provides excellent support for [Internationalization](http://guides.rubyonrails.org/i18n.html).

 Rails' internationalization works well when views are built the Rails way.
 But when we are looking to build SPAs and front-end heavy applications, we often end up hard-coding error messages, response status messages (etc) in our javascript fies.
 Or worse, polluting javascript with Rails helpers!